Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Experiments

-\textbf{Effectiveness of Our Method} As shown in Table \ref{tab: Flickr} and Table \ref{tab: Flickr_hete}, we have conducted experiments by running our proposed methods and several baselines.
-Overall, our methods outperform all methods consistently with smaller estimation errors in all metrics, indicating the effectiveness of our methods.
+As shown in Tables \ref{tab: BC}, \ref{tab: BC_hete}, \ref{tab: Flickr}, and \ref{tab: Flickr_hete}, we have conducted experiments by running our proposed method, CaLaNet, and several baselines.
+Overall, our CaLaNet outperforms all methods consistently with smaller estimation errors in all metrics, indicating the effectiveness of our methods.
 Specifically, compared with the baselines, our methods perform better in terms of both average and heterogeneous treatment effect estimation, with smaller errors and standard deviation.
-This is reasonable since existing methods do not consider the latent confounders that hinder their identifications.
-Both Ours and Ours\_w/o\_IPM are based on identifiable representation learning techniques and thereby achieve superior performances with recovered latent confounders.
-Compared ours with its variant without the IPM term, we found that the IPM term can slightly improve the performance.
-This is due to the fact that the IPM term effectively mitigates the confounding bias with balanced representations.
+This means our CaLaNet is not only accurate for networked effect estimation but also performs stably.
+This is reasonable since most existing methods do not consider the latent confounders that hinder the effect identification, while our method utilizes representation learning techniques and thereby achieves superior performances with recovered latent confounders.
+In particular, SPNet+z also considers latent confounders.
+However, it has no theoretical guarantee for the latent confounder recovery, and thus underperforms our CaLaNet.
+Hence, the results in \ref{tab: Flickr}, Table \ref{tab: BC}, \ref{tab: BC_hete}, and \ref{tab: Flickr_hete} showcase the effectiveness of our proposed CaLaNet.